 I believe in God, the Father Almighty, Maker of heaven and earth;

 And in Jesus Christ, his only begotten Son, our Lord who was conceived by the Holy Spirit, born of the Virgin Mary, suffered under Pontius Pilate, was crucified, died, and buried; He descended to the dead.
-The third day he rose from the dead; He ascended into heaven, and sitteth at the right hand of God the Father Almighty.
-From there he shall come to judge the living and the dead.
+The third day he rose from the dead; He ascended into heaven, and is seated at the right hand of God the Father Almighty.
+From there He shall come to judge the living and the dead.
 I believe in the Holy Spirit.
 I believe in the holy universal church, the communion of saints, the forgiveness of sins, the resurrection of the body, and the life everlasting.
 Amen.

 What does it mean to be a Christian?